-Course Exam Board Entry Requirements Art AQA Grade 5 GCSE Art and Grade 4 GCSE English.
+Course Exam Board Entry Requirements Art AQA Grade 5 GCSE Art.
 If Art not studied, you must show evidence of skill in a portfolio of work that shows ability Biology OCR Grade 6 GCSE Biology or Grade 6-6 GCSE Combined Science Chemistry OCR Grade 6 GCSE Chemistry or Grade 6-6 GCSE Combined Science and Grade 6 in Maths Computer Science OCR Grade 5 GCSE Computer Science desirable.
-If GCSE Computer Science not studied, Grade 6 in maths and a keen interest in programming is essential Design Engineering OCR Grade 5 or above in GCSE D&T is desirable, Grade 6 or above in GCSE Maths Drama and Theatre Edexcel Grade 5 GCSE English and some performance experience essential Economics Edexcel Grade 5 GCSE Maths and English English Literature Edexcel Grade 6 GCSE English Language and English Literature (and you must enjoy reading!)
-Fashion and Textiles OCR Grade 5 or above in GCSE D&T is desirable, Grade 5 or above in GCSE Maths French Edexcel Grade 6 GCSE French Geography AQA Grade 5 GCSE Geography and Grade 5 GCSE Maths.
+If GCSE Computer Science not studied, Grade 6 in Maths and a keen interest in programming is essential Drama and Theatre Edexcel Grade 5 GCSE English and some performance experience essential Economics Edexcel Grade 5 GCSE Maths and English English Literature Edexcel Grade 6 GCSE English Language and English Literature (and you must enjoy reading!)
+Fashion and Textiles OCR Grade 5 or above in GCSE D&T is desirable, Grade 5 or above in GCSE Maths French AQA Grade 6 GCSE French Geography AQA Grade 5 GCSE Geography and Grade 5 GCSE Maths.
 If Geography not studied, students must have Grade 5 English History Edexcel Grade 5 in GCSE History, Grade 5 in GCSE English Maths Edexcel Grade 7 GCSE Maths.
 Students will be accepted on to the course with a Grade 6 if they performed strongly on the algebra sections of the GCSE Maths exams Maths (Further) Edexcel Grade 7 GCSE Maths and must also be taking the A Level Maths course Maths (Core) AQA Grade 5 GCSE Maths.
-Course is taught over 1 year Music Edexcel Grade 6 GCSE Music and instrumental skill of Grade 5 or above Music Technology Edexcel 5 GCSEs Grade 4 or above but do not have to have previously studied music Philosophy, Religion and Ethics AQA Grade 5 GCSE English Photography AQA Grade 4 GCSE English.
-If you have not studied Art at GCSE, you will need to demonstrate enthusiasm and commitment for the subject Physical Education AQA Grade 6-6 GCSE Combined Science or Grade 6 Biology if GCSE PE has not been previously studied.
+Course is taught over 1 year Music Edexcel Grade 6 GCSE Music and instrumental skill of Grade 5 or above Music Technology Edexcel 5 GCSEs Grade 4 or above.
+Students do not have to have previously studied music, but if they have not, they must demonstrate some practical skills in music technology through a composition/sequencing portfolio.
+Philosophy, Religion and Ethics AQA Grade 5 GCSE English and Grade 5 Religious Studies (full course or short course) Photography AQA Grade 4 GCSE English.
+If you have not studied Art at GCSE, you will need to demonstrate enthusiasm and commitment for the subject Physical Education AQA Grade 6 GCSE PE or Grade 6-6 Combined Science or Grade 6 Biology.
 Must be competing in a sport from the AQA A Level specification (list found on AQA website) outside of school.
-Physics OCR Grade 6 GCSE Physics or Grade 6-6 GCSE Combined Science, Grade 6 GCSE Maths Politics Edexcel Grade 5 GCSE English and a genuine interest in Politics and the world around you Product Design OCR Grade 5 or above in GCSE D&T is desirable, Grade 5 or above in GCSE Maths Psychology AQA Grade 5 GCSE English and Grade 5 GCSE Science Sociology AQA Grade 5 GCSE English Spanish Edexcel Grade 6 GCSE Spanish BTEC Applied Science Edexcel Grade 5 GCSE Science BTEC Business Edexcel 5 GCSEs Grade 4 or above (in any subjects) BTEC Health & Social Care Edexcel 5 GCSEs Grade 4 or above (in any subjects) BTEC Sport Edexcel 5 GCSEs Grade 4 or above (in any subjects) Diploma Level 3 Food Science & Nutrition WJEC 5 GCSEs Grade 4 or above (in any subjects) Extended Project Qualification AQA 5 GCSEs Grade 4 or above (in any subjects)
+Physics OCR Grade 6 GCSE Physics or Grade 6-6 GCSE Combined Science, Grade 6 GCSE Maths Politics Edexcel Grade 5 GCSE English and a genuine interest in Politics and the world around you Product Design OCR Grade 5 or above in GCSE D&T is desirable, Grade 5 or above in GCSE Maths Psychology AQA Grade 5 GCSE English and Grade 5 GCSE Science Sociology AQA Grade 5 GCSE English Spanish AQA Grade 6 GCSE Spanish BTEC Business Edexcel 5 GCSEs Grade 4 or above (in any subjects) BTEC Health & Social Care Edexcel 5 GCSEs Grade 4 or above (in any subjects) BTEC Sport Edexcel 5 GCSEs Grade 4 or above (in any subjects) Diploma Level 3 Food Science & Nutrition WJEC 5 GCSEs Grade 4 or above (in any subjects) Extended Project Qualification AQA 5 GCSEs Grade 4 or above (in any subjects)